 In January, Carl Ostendarp, associate professor and director of graduate studies in the Department of Art, had a solo exhibition titled Works on Paper at Studio Angelico, Siena Heights University, in Adrien, Michigan.
-The event included a gallery talk recorded for YouTube and an interview for the gallery's website.
 In March, Ostendarp gave a solo presentation for Elizabeth Dee Gallery at Independent Art Fair in New York City.
 Also in March, he participated in the group exhibitions Malevolent Eldritch Shrieking, curated by Paul Morrison at Attercliffe, located in Sheffield, England; and Stratégies d'abstraction, at Galerie Laroche/Joncas, in Montreal, Canada.

 In July and August, a dual exhibition by art faculty showed lithographic prints by Associate Professor Gregory Page, and large-scale, architecturally inspired wood sculpture by Associate Professor Roberto Bertoia.
 Heightened Awareness, at Main Street Arts in Clifton Springs, New York, was "a contemplation on being present in the moment and truly experiencing a place."